heywoodlh/heywoodlh.io/_posts/2021-08-27-Headless-Windows-Server-Setup.md

 layout: post
 published: true
 permalink: headless-windows-server
-tags: all, windows, server, 2022, microsoft, ssh, powershell
+tags: [ windows, server, microsoft, ssh, powershell ]
 ---

 This post will be used to document how I prefer to setup a fresh installation of Windows Server.
 Specifically, I am using Windows Server 2022 Standard Core.